 - In case you does not recognize the type and its detail in QuickBooks then make these field vacant for future purpose.

 - Now write an account number in the Account number column if you are managing an account through number.

 - If you are not using account numbers then it is recommended to skip this step.

 - Check you have a subaccount if then integrate it in the column which says Account Name in the below format:

 Main account: subaccount.

-- Once you have done with this and its looks accurate then it is recommended to save your spreadsheet in Excel, Google Sheets, or CSV format
+- Once you have done this and its looks accurate then it is recommended to save your spreadsheet in Excel, Google Sheets, or CSV format.

 Step 2: Start Uploading Spreadsheet

 Follow the jotted-down instructions: